Submitted Names of Length 9

 Febrianti f Indonesian

-From the name of the month of February, typically given to girls born in that month.
+From the name of the month of February (Februari in Indonesian), usually used as a given name for a girl born in February.

 Febrianto m Indonesian